crystal-lang/crystal/_gitbook/syntax_and_semantics/typeof.md

-Since `typeof` doesn't actually evaluate the expression, it can be used on methods at compile time, such as in this example, which recursively forms a union type out of nested type paramters:
+Since `typeof` doesn't actually evaluate the expression, it can be used on methods at compile time, such as in this example, which recursively forms a union type out of nested type parameters:

 ```crystal
 class Array